SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 which just returns nothing (None/null) in case of not found.
 So you simply check the return value for being a Match.

+For other options to handle FindFailed situations see :ref:`FindFailed exception <ExceptionFindFailed>`.

 During a find op internally the search is repeated with a scan rate (standard 3 per second) **until success or an optionally given timeout** (standard 3 seconds) is reached, which then results in a :ref:`FindFailed exception <ExceptionFindFailed>`.

-Sikuli supports **visual event driven programming**: You can tell a region :ref:`to observe that something appears, vanishes or changes <ObservingVisualEventsinaRegion>`.
+Sikuli supports **visual event driven programming**: You can tell a Region :ref:`to observe that something appears, vanishes or changes <ObservingVisualEventsinaRegion>`.
-It is possible to wait for the completion of an observation or let it run in the background while your following script continues running.
+It is possible to wait for the completion of an observation or let it run in the background, while your script continues running.
 When one of the visual events happens, a handler in your script is called.
-Each region has one observer and each observer can handle multiple visual events.
+Each Region can only have one observer, but each observer can observe multiple visual events in that Region.
-You might als check the status of an observe in your workflow, to handle events inline.
+You might also check the status of a background observation later in your workflow, to handle events inline.
-It's your responsibility to stop an observation.
+Generally it is your responsibility to stop observations, but at termination of your script or Java program all observations are terminated automatically.

 **NOTE:** For **hints and tips how to get robust and fast acting workflows** look into the :ref:`Best Practices <BestPractices>`.